 With the tremendous number of leads sales teams can generate from social media, it’s high time to consider social media in CRM automation.
 Automation in CRM for social media involves integration, such as Facebook CRM integration.
 This capability allows more sales metrics to be automatically fed into the CRM dashboard to inform sales decisions.

 Marketing automation is used for managing leads early in their customer journey while CRM sales automation helps manage tasks once they’ve expressed interest and entered the sales process.
 CRM and marketing automation are often used simultaneously and as separate meanings—both of which are technically correct.

-Defined as separate meanings, however, refers to how CRM vs marketing automation is used.
-Marketing teams typically use workflows for leads not yet qualified as sales-ready—demanding nurturing and brand awareness campaigns through website content, mass emails, online ads, and social media content.
+Marketing teams typically use workflows for leads not yet qualified as sales-ready.
+They launch nurturing and brand awareness campaigns through website content, mass emails, online ads, and social media content.